Central University of Kerala: Postgraduate programs

 In addition to these, each student does a Dissertation/Project emphasising the application of knowledge to real problems.
 The minimum total credits required for the successful completion of a PG programme is 72 credits within 4 semesters.
 Out of the 72 credits, a student has to secure a minimum of 48 but not more than 60 credits, including that of the Dissertation for Core courses, and a minimum of 12 but not more than 24 credits for Elective courses.

 Ph.D programme

-All the departments of the university offers Ph.D. programmes.
+Most of the departments of the university offers Ph.D. programmes.